BriantOliveira/Personal-Notebook/tutorial-part-1.md

 Notice that we are creating environment variables.
 These variables will allow us to connect to a specific database according to the environment that the server is running on.
 That way if you run **npm test** on your terminal, it will only connect to you test database.

 If you have already a live database on MLab or Mongo Atlas, don't forget to add the database URL to your **.env** file.
-In case if you don't, no worries, I will teach you further down the tutorial.
+In case if you don't, no worries, I will teach you further down in the tutorial.

 ```
 DBURI='mongodb://<db user>:<db password>.mlab.com:56789/mydb